Should you buy a house during a recession?

 - Stricter lending requirements: To protect their business during a recession, lenders may institute stricter requirements on mortgages to decrease the possibility of a borrower being unable to fulfill a loan.

-- Fewer options available: With less competition and lower prices, some sellers will take their home off the market or opt to wait it out, leaving less available inventory for buyers to choose from.
+- Fewer options available: With less competition and lower prices, sellers may take their home off the market or opt to wait it out, leaving less available inventory for buyers to choose from.

-- Economic uncertainty: Typically, many people lose their jobs during a recession, and other conditions may cause people’s finances to be less than stable as well.
+- Economic uncertainty: Typically, many jobs are lost during a recession, and other conditions may cause people’s finances to be less than stable as well.
 Liquidity can be important during a period of economic instability, and having your cash tied up in real estate may not be ideal.

 FAQs